klwlau/LEEM-Fourier-Optics/README.md

 Users can match the simulation with their LEEM setting by tuning constants and sample in the program.

 ## 2D FO Simulation Setup
-In 2D FO Simulation, user can setup the constants in the `constants2DFO.py` file.
+In 2D FO Simulation, user can setup the constants in the `FO2Dconstants.py` file.
 Details of constants are listed [here](https://github.com/klwlau/LEEM-Fourier-Optics/blob/master/docs/FO2Dconstants.md).

+To setup the sample in the simulation user can specify in `FO2Dsample.py`.
+Details of sample setup are listed [here](https://github.com/klwlau/LEEM-Fourier-Optics/blob/master/docs/FO2Dsample.md).